dell-asm/dell-compellent/docs/vol_create_destroy.md

     storageprofile: This parameter specifies a storage profile for the volume.

-    user:(Required) This parameter defines the storage admin user name.

-    password:(Required) This parameter defines the storage admin password.

-    host:(Required) This parameter defines the storage ipAddress/name.

     purge: This parameter indicates that the volume should be purged.
 If the purge option is not specified, the volume is still visible using the volume show command and contains the status of the Recycled.
 Possible values for this parameter are "yes/no".
     Default value is "yes".